mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-2.md

 <!-- Add outstanding questions -->

+## Footnotes

 <a name="post2footnote1">1</a> This author doesn't know to what degree people know their models to be correct.
 It's my
-understanding that the way the prices are generated hasn't changed a great deal for earlier games in the series but I'm unsure if at any point people were certain of the model.
+understanding that the way the prices are generated hasn't changed a great deal for earlier games in the series but I'm unsure if at any point people were certain of the model in the sense that they had seen the code, or whether they're simply certain in the sense that it has been experimentally verified to some high degree of accuracy.

+<a name="post2footnote2">2</a> One could argue that the existence of these tools is in itself [**SPOILERS**](https://www.youtube.com/watch?v=KSRWJMM98pM).

+<a name="post2footnote2">3</a> It is the assumption of independence that causes our model to not accurately describe the true behaviour of the turnip pricing in Animal Crossing.